gordonje/missourian_analytics/README.md

 *	There were 107,422 articles published between July 2002 and...apparently December 2020.
 Seems like a bug, but one that only affected 13 articles.
 *	Most articles are filed in at least on section of the Missourian.
 Only 379 were not.
 *	Half of the articles were filed in multiple sections.
 Only on article was filed in eight section.
 Apparently, [when there's a Harry Potter movie opening](http://www.columbiamissourian.com/a/116132/harry-potter-fans-flock-to-columbia-for-midnight-movie-release/), everybody wants a piece.
+*	We can also get the proportion of articles filed in each section.
+Here are the top one:
+**	Local 36.12 %
+**	News 28.8 %
+**	State News 16.83 %
+**	Sports	13.77 %
+**	Other Sports 12.57 %
+**	Opinion 4.76 %
+**	Higher Education 3.84 %

+But since we are combining these CMS data with the Social Flow data, we should restrict our exploration to the window of time where they overlap:
+*	Between Feb.
+16, 2012, and Feb.
+10, 2015, the Missourian published 38,146 articles.
+*	Still, half of them were filed in multiple sections, as many as six.
+*	And here are the proportions:
+**	News 32 %
+**	Sports 24.72 %
+**	Local 24 %
+**	State News 18.35 %
+**	Pro Sports 8.6 %
+**	Mizzou Sports 7.52 %
+**	Opinion 6.14 %

 So now we can grab the goods and head back over to Postgres:

 *	[This query](https://github.com/gordonje/missourian_analytics/blob/master/sql/export_from_cms.sql) will create a .csv file containing a record of each section in which each article has been filed.
 *	Switch back to Postgres and run [these queries](https://github.com/gordonje/missourian_analytics/blob/master/sql/import_cms_data.sql) in order to import this file into Postgres.